morshedimran/pio-setup/ansible手順書.md

     enBBP0WcBI7uGJpIdIhlPSIiOqyfG/XnSCVOWZCFGIc13CtOjHq3rabcdefg== root@ip-XX-XX-XX-XX
     ------------------
 ⇒　Notes:
-      1. vi command displayes the contents of the file.
+      1. vi command displays the contents of the file.
       2. By Pressing[i]you will be in edit mode, and be able to copy the public key.
       3. Paste the public key, copied from bastion server
       4. Press[Esc], then type [:wq!] to save the file